programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 Download a ZIP file of the code we'll work from by clicking on [this link](https://github.com/programminghistorian/ph-submissions/raw/gh-pages/assets/collaborative-blog-with-jekyll-github/CollabDemo-gh-pages.zip).
 This code represents the end state of the site produced by the previous *Programming Historian* lesson on Jekyll.

 Log into GitHub.
-On the upper lefthand of [https://github.com], click on the green "New" button.
+On the upper lefthand of [https://github.com](https://github.com), click on the green "New" button.

     {% include figure.html filename="groupblogging-new-demo-repo.png" caption="Screenshot of the creating a new repository" %}

-<a id="name-your-repo"></a>In the "Repository name" field, write a short name for your repository (we recommend "collabdemo", as this matches the demo repo we set up).
+<a id="name-your-repo"></a>In the "Repository name" field, write a short name for your repository.
+We recommend "collabdemo", as this matches the demo repo we set up.

 Skip all other options on the page and click on the green "Create repository" button at the bottom of the page.